devetry/skills-front-end/studios/mario/5/README.md

 	- `pyramidRows`, instead of directly modifying the DOM, now returns a list of strings: one for each row.

-	- We ripped most of the page out of html, and made it a view template

     - The "Draw a pyramid" button uses Vue's `@click="clearAndRedraw"` instead of `addEventListener`.

 	- Vue will give the height input a class if `this.error` is set (that's what the `:class="error ? 'invalid-field': null"` bit is doing).